-At Denver Health we treat our patients with dignity, compassion, and the utmost respect for their rights.
-We treat patients competently, which requires maintaining the disciplinary skill level required by law.
+At Denver Health we treat our patients and members with dignity, compassion, and the utmost respect for their rights.
+We treat patients and members competently, which requires maintaining the disciplinary skill level required by law and clinical best practices.
 We base all patient care decisions on patient needs, not financial reward.

-Additionally, Denver Health makes no distinction in the availability of services; neither in the admission, transfer, or discharge of patients, nor in the care provided based on a patient's age, gender, disability, race, color, religion, sex, sexual orientation, gender identity, or national origin.
+Denver Health makes no distinction in the availability of services; neither in the admission, transfer, or discharge of patients, nor in the care provided based on a patient's age, gender, disability, race, color, religion, sex, sexual orientation, gender identity, or national origin.
 Denver Health recognizes and respects the diverse backgrounds and cultures of its patients and makes every reasonable effort to equip caregivers with the knowledge and resources necessary to respect each patient's cultural and physical needs.
 We respect the patient's right to and need for effective communication.

-To ensure that patients and/or their representatives have the information necessary to exercise their rights, each patient is provided with a written statement of patient rights and a notice of privacy practices.
-These statements outline the rights for informed decision-making regarding medical treatment, payment, and health information as well as conform to all applicable state and federal laws.
+To ensure that patients, members and/or their representatives have the information necessary to exercise their rights, each patient is offered a written statement of patient rights and a notice of privacy practices.
+These statements outline the rights for informed decision making regarding medical treatment, payment, and health information, and conform to all applicable state and federal laws by addressing: